telerik/fiddler-everywhere-docs/inspect-traffic/inspector-insights.md

 # Inspectors Insights

-The Fiddler Everywhere **Inspectors** tab renders the HTTP **Request** and the **Response** sections, which display the information for the selected HTTP(S) sessions from the **Live Traffic** grid.
+The Fiddler Everywhere **Inspectors** tab renders the HTTP **Request** and the **Response** sections, which display the information for the selected HTTP(S) sessions from the sessions grid.
 In the case where the captured traffic uses [the WebSocket API](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) or [the gRPC framework](https://gRPC.io/), a dedicated [**WebSocket and gRPC inspectors**](#websocket-and-gRPC-inspectors) tab renders, which display the connection handshake details, messages, and each message details.
 For secure connections in the Live Traffic section, Fiddler Everywhere can show detailed [server certificate information](#server-certificate-details).

 The inspectors are based on the [Monaco editor](https://microsoft.github.io/monaco-editor/) and provide multiple perks, among which: